John Joseph Braham Sr.: New York and later years

 In 1913, Braham composed music for the silent film of a pageant by F. E. Moore called Hiawatha: the Indian Passion Play, based on Henry Wadsworth Longfellow's poem The Song of Hiawatha.
 Around the same time, Edward S. Curtis commissioned Braham to compose a score for In the Land of the Head Hunters.
 This 1914 film fictionalized the world of the Kwakwaka'wakw (Kwakiutl) peoples of the Queen Charlotte Strait region of the Central Coast of British Columbia, Canada, and was written and directed by Curtis and acted entirely by Kwakwaka'wakw natives.
-Braham's score was performed with full orchestra, at the premiere of In the Land of the Head Hunters, at the Casino Theatre in New York, probably its only performance.
+Braham's score was performed with full orchestra, at the premiere of In the Land of the Head Hunters, at the Casino Theatre in New York, probably its only live performance.

 Braham died in Brooklyn, New York, on October 28, 1919 at the age of 72.

 Legacy

 Curtis's film and Braham's score were restored and shown at the Getty Center in Los Angeles, California on June 5, 2008.